willfurnass/sheffield_hpc/hpc/mfa.rst

 Tips for working with MFA
 =========================

-Here are some techniques you can use to reduce the number of times that you need to re-authenticate to our HPC systems.
+Here are some techniques you can use to reduce the number of times that you need to reauthenticate to our HPC systems.

 Reuse SSH connections
 ---------------------